Protests sweep Myanmar to oppose coup, support Suu Kyi

 “We must all stand with the people of Myanmar in their hour of danger and need.
 They deserve nothing less.”

-Pope Francis, who met Min Aung Hlaing during a visit to Myanmar in 2017, appeared to come down against the military leaders at his Sunday address, saying he prayed the leadership would promote a “harmonious and democratic co-existence.”
+Pope Francis, who met Min Aung Hlaing when visiting Myanmar in 2017, appeared to come down against the military leaders at his Sunday address, saying he prayed the leadership would promote a “harmonious and democratic co-existence.”

 There are fewer than 800,000 Roman Catholics in the predominantly Buddhist country.